°ÄÃÅÍõÖÐÍõ Gordon Ricketts Fund

 The °ÄÃÅÍõÖÐÍõ Gordon Ricketts Fund was launched in 1968, in memory of Gordon Ricketts, Secretary of the °ÄÃÅÍõÖÐÍõ from 1959 until his death in 1968.
 It is offered biennially to provide grants for °ÄÃÅÍõÖÐÍõ staff to pursue research in a personal field of interest related to architecture.

-Past and present members of staff at the °ÄÃÅÍõÖÐÍõ can apply for up to £2,000 to complete their chosen research project.
+Past and present members of staff at the °ÄÃÅÍõÖÐÍõ can apply for up to £2,000 to fund their chosen research projects.

 If you have any questions about the application process or would like to discuss a project proposal, please get in touch at research.funding@riba.org.